SamShmid/Sam-Smart-Mirror/index.md

 	// false, default for all NON-armv6l devices
 	// true, force serveronly mode, because you want to.. no UI on this device
 ```
-This is the main config file code don't editt this it is the code that is supplied by MagicMirror and it is what allows the code to work
+This is the main config file code don't edit this it is the code that is supplied by MagicMirror and it is what allows the code to work and the modules to be properly configurated
 ``` javascript

 	modules: [